mikependon/RepoDB.NET/pages/enumerations/postgresql/bulkimportidentitybehavior.md

 ### Usability

-The enumeration is being used by both the [BinaryBulkInsert](/operation/binarybulkinsert) and [BinaryBulkMerge](/operation/binarybulkmerge) operations.
+This enum is being used by both the [BinaryBulkInsert](/operation/binarybulkinsert) and [BinaryBulkMerge](/operation/binarybulkmerge) operations.
 Simply pass the value to the `identityBehavior` argument when calling the operation.

-Let us say, you would like to insert a big dataset into the database by bulk and would like to return the generated identities afterwards, simply pass the value when calling the operation.

 For [BinaryBulkInsert](/operation/binarybulkinsert) operation, see below.